-Tree Injury Report Form - Instructions

-These instructions explain use of the Tree Injury Report Form.
+Tree Injury Report Form - Instructions These instructions explain use of the Tree Injury Report Form.
 This form may also be used to report potential herbicide injury to other woody and herbaceous plants.
 PLEASE NOTE: Monitor/witness information is for data verification ONLY and will remain private.
 While tree health information will be shared publicly, all personal information and detailed site location information will NOT publicly visible.

-It is prefered that you scan and email a copy of your completed form(s) and photos to: monitoring@prairierivers.org

-Photos must be emailed however, you may also mail a hard copy of the form (keep one for your records) to: Monitoring - Attn: Kim Erndt-Pitcher Prairie Rivers Network 1605 S. State St., Suite 1 Champaign, IL 61820

-The Form is one sheet and two pages (front and back).
+It is preferred that you scan and email a copy of your completed form(s) and photos to: monitoring@prairierivers.org Photos must be emailed however, you may also mail a hard copy of the form (keep one for your records) to: Monitoring - Attn: Kim Erndt-Pitcher Prairie Rivers Network 1605 S. State St., Suite 1 Champaign, IL 61820 The Form is one sheet and two pages (front and back).
 Under most circumstances, an entire observation can be made using Page 1.
 Page 2 contains opportunities for alternative information or expanded data collection.
 It also includes some helpful reminders regarding data categories.
 More than one Form can be used if there is a need.
 Be as complete as time, equipment, and experience allow.
 Take photos where possible to document observations.
 Instructions for photos are included on page 5.

-'''

-Items marked = complete only once per site visit

-'''

-'''

-Items marked = complete only once per site

-'''

-Observer and Location Information

-Sheet\\\of\\\: Identify each datasheet used for this date and site (e.g., 1 of 1).
-If two sheets are used, entries would be: 1 of 2 and 2 of 2 for the first and second sheets respectively.
+Items marked = complete only once per site visit Items marked = complete only once per site Observer and Location Information Sheet of: Identify each dat tashe et ı used l for th nis d ate a and site (e.g., 1 of 1 ).
+If tw ۷C sheets ar e used, entries would be: 1 of 2 and 2_0 of 2_for the first and secon d sheet: S respectiv ely.

 First Name & Last Name: Data are for the person responsible for the observation.
 Use a consistent name for all sheets you submit.

-Address\, City\, Zip\, County\\, Phone Number\, E-mail\: Complete for first sheet submitted.
+Address, City, Zip, County, Phone Number, E-mail: Complete for first sheet submitted.
 Optional thereafter.
 Date: Preferred format is mm/dd/yy.